-Fortunately, this doesn’t have to be the case.
-Provided you have root permission this is something that you can resolve relatively quickly and have both newer or legacy apps write to the SD Card.
+Fortunately, these are not the only available recourses.
+Provided you have root permission, this is something that you can resolve relatively quickly and have both newer or legacy apps write to the SD Card.

 Enable Magisk ExSDCard Access Enabler (Oreo and Nougat)

-1. To get started flash Magisk and install Magisk Manager if you haven’t yet.
+- To get started, flash Magisk and install Magisk Manager if you haven’t yet.
 Your phone will require a custom recovery like TWRP to accomplish this.

 Define Path for App

-Depending which app you’re using you now have to follow this path when selecting a directory (e.g. a download folder) in the SD Card.
-In some apps you may have to enter the path manually.
+Depending on which app you’re using, you now have to follow this path when selecting a directory (e.g. a download folder) in the SD Card.